fenhl/magic-set-generator/README.md

 ## Advanced usage

 The script takes any number of command line arguments.
+Arguments are interpreted as follows:

-Arguments starting with a `-` are interpreted as options (see below).
-Any other arguments are interpreted as card names.
+* Arguments starting with a `-` are interpreted as options (see below).
+* Lines starting with `!` are special commands.
+The following commands are currently supported:
+    * `!tappedout <deck-id>`: Download the given decklist from [tappedout.net](http://tappedout.net/) and generate all cards from it.
+* Lines starting with `#` are ignored.
+This can be used in input files (see `-i` below) to write comments.
+* Lines starting with `=` are parsed according to [mtg.wtf syntax](https://mtg.wtf/help/syntax) to generate all cards from the result.
+This requires the `find_cards` script from [magic-search-engine](https://github.com/taw/magic-search-engine), see also `--find-cards` below.
+* Any other arguments are interpreted as card names.
 This can be used to specify cards to generate instead of, or in addition to, those read from an input file.

 If your shell supports input/output redirection, you can also pipe card names into the script (again, one name per line), and pipe the output into a `.zip` file.
 For example,